 Japan 1960, 35mm, b/w 96 min.
 Japanese with English subtitles.

 The Naked Island is a fascinating early hybridization of documentary and fiction that takes to an important extreme the focus of Shindo’s early films on Japan’s working classes.
-An epic yet intimate chronicle of the daily lives and struggles of a farmer family on a remote Inland Sea island, Shindo’s internationally celebrated film revitalized the legacy of Flaherty’s Man of Iran and sharply divided Western critics, with the majority embracing Shindo’s poetic ethnography while others, led by Pauline Kael, critiqued the film as prurient exoticism.
+An epic yet intimate chronicle of the daily lives and struggles of a farmer family on a remote Inland Sea island, Shindo’s internationally celebrated film revitalized the legacy of Flaherty’s Man of Aran and sharply divided Western critics, with the majority embracing Shindo’s poetic ethnography while others, led by Pauline Kael, critiqued the film as prurient exoticism.
 Today Shindo’s innovative use of non-actors to restage their own lives seems ahead of its time, equally innovative as the film’s use of a lush yet modernist score and near avoidance of dialogue- another remarkable updating and reinvention of Flaherty’s literary realism.

 Directed by Kaneto Shindo.
 With Etsushi Toyokawa, Shinobu Otake, Naomasa Musaka